mlgill/openvpn_autoconfig/README.md

 - Create client certificates for multiple clients
 - Make OpenVPN certificate directory a setting and create directory if it doesn't exist
 - Use HTTPS for acquiring IP address (via https://github.com/tinfoil/openvpn_autoconfig/commit/59fb6c47fb200d336d0e1eac884f1e3f1cc2823b)
+- Use persistent IP addresses for each client
+- Maximum of 10 clients

 Configuration scripts to automatically configure OpenVPN on an Ubuntu server.